silicondreamer/vimconf/README.md

 # BRIEF
-# vimconf, a set plugins with basic vim configuration for C/C++ development
+# vimconf, an INITIAL set plugins with basic vim configuration for C/C++ development

 # INSTALL INSTRUCTIONS
-clone to your .vim directory in your home directory (create one if it doesn't exist)
+clone and then copy the contents to your .vim directory in your home directory (create one if it doesn't exist)

 # PLUGINS LIST
 cscope_dynamic : https://github.com/erig0/cscope_dynamic